silvanmelchior/IncognitoPilot/CONTRIBUTING.md

 - If you found a bug or have a feature request, please use GitHub [issues](https://github.com/silvanmelchior/IncognitoPilot/issues).
 - If you fixed a bug or implemented a new feature, please do a pull request.
-If it is a larger change or addition, it would be great to first discuss thorugh an [issue](https://github.com/silvanmelchior/IncognitoPilot/issues).
+If it is a larger change or addition, it would be great to first discuss it through an [issue](https://github.com/silvanmelchior/IncognitoPilot/issues).

 ## Development Setup

-Warning: If you run **Incognito Pilot** on your own system, the Python interpreter will have full access to all your files.
+Warning: If you run **Incognito Pilot** on your own system, the Python interpreter will have full access to all your files!
 Always be careful when approving any code!

 Prerequisites:

+- OpenAI API key
 - Cloned repository
 - Installed [python](https://www.python.org/)
 - Installed [poetry](https://python-poetry.org/)